 Wealden Dementia Action Alliance have set up a charter for businesses and voluntary and community organisations to commit to working towards making Wealden dementia friendly.

 Due to our current situation the Alliance will be doing this virtually.
-If you sign up to the charter you will receive a badge which you can promote on your online platforms.
+If you sign up to the charter you will receive a logo which you can promote on your online platforms.

 Local Dementia Forums and Activities

 Please contact the team by emailing email@example.com for more information if you would like to be involved to any of the forums below: